 - Hard: Gruyère, Grana-Padano, Manchego, Parmesan, Asiago, pecorino

-- Blue: Roquefort, Gorgonzola, Danish Blue
+- Blue: Roquefort, Gorgonzola, Danish Blue.

-Portrait of a Cheese Board
+Portrait of a cheese and charcuterie board

 - Hot chili pepper jelly.